tyw006/Babblelon/docs/GAME_RUBRIC_FINAL.md

 | 5 (Hardest) | -0.2 |

 ### Card Reveal Penalty (Defense Turn Only)
-- **Penalty:** If card is revealed during defense turn, all pronunciation and complexity bonuses are completely negated (set to 0.0)
+- **Penalty:** If the card is revealed during a defense turn, a penalty is applied.
+This penalty negates the player's pronunciation and complexity bonuses, but the negation is capped at 20% (a +0.2 adjustment).
-- **Result:** Defense becomes ineffective, player takes full damage (100% damage multiplier)
+- **Result:** High defense bonuses are reduced but not completely eliminated, making defense less effective but not entirely useless.

 ### Defense Calculation
 ```
 IF card revealed during defense turn:
-  1. All bonuses = 0.0 (bonuses are negated)
+  1. Reveal Penalty = min(-(Pronunciation Bonus + Gated Complexity Bonus), 0.2)
+  2. Multiplier = 1.0 + Pronunciation Bonus + Gated Complexity Bonus + Reveal Penalty
+  3. FinalMultiplier = clamp(Multiplier, 0.1, 1.0)
-  2. Final Damage Taken = Boss Base Attack × 1.0
+  4. Final Damage Taken = Boss Base Attack × FinalMultiplier
 ELSE:
   1. Multiplier = 1.0 + Pronunciation Bonus + Gated Complexity Bonus
   2. FinalMultiplier = clamp(Multiplier, 0.1, 1.0)